Smithay/smithay.github.io/content/sctk-simple-image-viewer.markdown

 Now, there is an obvious possibility of race if the client writes the file at the same time as the server reads it.
 To handle this, the server actually sends an event on the buffer to notify that it has finished reading the contents associated with the buffer.
-And the client is expected to manage the double-buffering accordingly.
+The client is expected to manage the double-buffering accordingly.

 For this purpose, SCTK provides two tools.
-The first is `MemPool`, it is an abstraction over a shared memory pool, managing the transmission of the shared file to the server.
+The first is `MemPool`, which is an abstraction over a shared memory pool, managing the transmission of the shared file to the server.
 The second one is `DoubleMemPool`.
 As you may guess, this holds two `MemPool`.
 It gives you access to one of them, and a way to swap them.
 A small convenience for doing